fontcala/libdl/README.md

 **Note:** More information regarding the interaction with Python and the python bindings can be found in the Python readme.

+**Note:** Latest developments regarding skip connections are in branch skip-connections-resnet.

 ## Getting Started